sagarsakre/spammail/README.md

 I have written a small shell script which will spam a mail id.
 I have used a incremental variable in Subject line since google clubs mails if subject line is same

+Prerequisite:
+You need to setup mailx on your linux machine to enable sending mails via terminal Follow instructions in gmail-setup.txt or check http://sagarsakre.blogspot.in/2012/09/sending-emails-from-terminal-using.html

 Background:
 Inspired from a quora answer I decided to write this script.